exteranto/exteranto.github.io/articles/directory-structure.md

 Each of these directories includes 2 files and a folder by default.

 - **`main.ts`** is the entry point of the respective script.
-This file is provided by Exteranto and should bot be changed unless strictly necessary.
+This file is provided by Exteranto and should not be changed unless strictly necessary.
 It boots the framework, registers listeners and loads application config.

-- **`events.ts`** is the application "router" and event listener registrar in one.
+- **`events.ts`** is both the application "router" and event listener registrar in one.
 The file is used to register listeners to various events&mdash;both cross-script and within a script (bakground/content).
 Read more about how events and messages work in the [Typed Message Passing][typed-message-passing] article.